Sven-I-Am/typescript-solid/README.md

   - S: complete exercise 0.S to learn about the Single Responsibility Principle :heavy_check_mark:
   - O: complete exercise 1.O to learn about the Open-Closed Principle :heavy_check_mark:
   - L: complete exercise 2.L to learn about the Liskov Substitution Principle :heavy_check_mark:
-  - I: complete exercise 3.I to learn about the Interface Segregation Principle
+  - I: complete exercise 3.I to learn about the Interface Segregation Principle :heavy_check_mark:
   - D: complete exercise 4.D to learn about the Dependency Inversion Principle
 - Read the extra source material provided:
   - [more about SOLID](https://medium.com/@severinperez/maintainable-code-and-the-open-closed-principle-b088c737262)